e2ebridge/e2e-transaction-logger/README.md

 * processName - The name of the process
 * processId - The process id.
-* eventName - The gateway name.
+* eventName - The event name.

 __Example__